morpheuslord/GPT_Vuln-analyzer/README.md

 ### My views on Bard

-Its same as Openai GPT3.5 but faster.
+Its the same as Openai GPT3.5 but faster.
 It can generate the same answer but in 2 times the speed.

 ### OS Supported